The Adventures Of A Street Musician"Read Adventures Of A Street Musician Part 2"

-We decided that we would "make it" and found a bass player and drummer and put our band together.
-It was time for our big audition at the Troubadour for Metromedia Records.
+We decided that we were good enough to "make it" and found a bass player Peter and drummer Russ and formed a band.
+Lonnie and I wrote 10 great songs and it was time for our big audition at the Troubadour for Metromedia Records.
 We looked good and sounded great we were sure that we were just what they wanted.
 The producer loved us and we felt that we were on our way to the bigtime.

 Lonnie and I were called to a meeting with the record company big boys.
 They told us that they loved our music and wanted to promote us.
-The only problem was that they wanted us to dress in silly outfits, change the lyrics and the music of our songs, whitewash the band and sign a contract of indentured servitude.
+The only problem was that they wanted us to dress us in silly outfits, change the lyrics and the music of our songs, get rid of the drummer and bass player and whitewash the band and sign a contract of indentured servitude.
 I turned 20 years of age and it was good-bye, slimy recording deals, good-bye rock band and good bye LA forever.
 Go North young man to the green fields, forests and adventures of your dreams.

 "DON'T BE LATE FOR SCHOOL"